 - 1. On the Manage Jobs page, highlight the job that you want to cutover and click Failover, Cutover, or Recover in the toolbar. - 2.
 Select the type of cutover to perform. - Cutover to live data-Select this option to initiate a full, live cutover using the current data on the target.
 The source may be automatically shut down if it is still running, depending on your job configuration.
-The protection job is stopped and the replica virtual machine is started on the target with full network connectivity. - Perform test cutover-Select this option to perform a test cutover using the current date on the target.
-This option will leave the source machine online, stop the migration job, and start the replica virtual machine on the target without network connectivity. - Cutover to a snapshot-This option is not available for migration jobs. - 3.
+The protection job is stopped and the replica virtual machine is started on the target with full network connectivity. - Perform test cutover-Select this option to perform a test cutover.
+The test will be performed using the test failover settings configured for the job.
+By default, the test will use the current date on the target, leave the source machine online, stop the migration job, and start the replica virtual machine on the target without network connectivity. - Cutover to a snapshot-This option is not available for migration jobs. - 3.
 Select how you want to handle the data in the target queue. - Apply data in target queues before failover or cutover-All of the data in the target queue will be applied before cutover begins.
 The advantage to this option is that all of the data that the target has received will be applied before cutover begins.
 The disadvantage to this option is depending on the amount of data in queue, the amount of time to apply all of the data could be lengthy. - Discard data in the target queues and failover or cutover immediately-All of the data in the target queue will be discarded and cutover will begin immediately.
 The advantage to this option is that cutover will occur immediately.
 The disadvantage is that any data in the target queue will be lost. - 4.
-When you are ready to begin cutover, click Cutover.
+When you are ready to begin cutover, click Failover, Cutover, or Recover.